 Where to Go in the West: Lake Tahoe, CA

 The legendary beauty and mystery of Lake Tahoe can be enjoyed anytime of year, but in the fall your family may particularly enjoy taking a long hike followed by a soothing soak in a bubbling hot tub.
 What’s nice about Lake Tahoe is that in addition to the usual hiking and biking, you’ll find a long and varied list of family activities to enjoy.

 If your family loves amusements and entertainment, the cooler temperatures in fall can make it the perfect time of year to enjoy theme parks, and for families with younger children, little ones love the apple picking and pumpkin painting you’re likely to find at fall family festivals occurring in many areas of the country in the fall.

-Where to Go in the Northeast: The Berkshires, Mass.
+Where to Go in the Northeast: The Berkshires, MA

-Although you'll find an impressive Six Flags amusement park in Agawam, Massachussets, in the fall your family may prefer to vacation in the picturesque rolling hills of the Berskshires, where you'll enjoy the colorful foliage, tons of outdoor adventure and aerial activities at Jiminy Peak Resort.
-From wee ones to mom and dad, the whole family is sure to be entertained in the Berkshires, one of our favorite fall vacations for families.
+Although you’ll find an impressive Six Flags amusement park in Agawam, Massachusetts, in the fall your family may prefer to vacation in the picturesque rolling hills of the Berskshires, where you’ll enjoy the colorful foliage, and tons of outdoor adventure and aerial activities at Jiminy Peak Resort.
+From wee ones to grandparents, the whole family is sure to be entertained in the Berkshires, one of our favorite fall vacations for families.